Aurangzeb: Early life

 Aurangzeb was born in Dahod on 3 November 1618.
-His father was Emperor Shah Jahan, who hailed from the Mughal house of the Timurid dynasty, which in turn was part of the Barlas tribe of Turco-Mongol origins.
-The latter was descended from Emir Timur, the founder of the Timurid Empire.
-Aurangzeb's mother Mumtaz Mahal was the daughter of the Persian nobleman Asaf Khan, who was the youngest son of vizier Mirza Ghiyas and grandson of vizier Mohammad-Sharif.
-Aurangzeb was born during the reign of his patrilineal grandfather Jahangir, the fourth emperor of the Mughal Empire.
+He was the sixth child of Shah Jahan and Mumtaz Mahal.
+Aurangzeb was a patrilineal descendent of Timur.

 In June 1626, after an unsuccessful rebellion by his father, eight-year-old Aurangzeb and his brother Dara Shikoh were sent to the Mughal court in Lahore as hostages of their grandfather Jahangir and his wife, Nur Jahan, as part of their father's pardon deal.
 After Jahangir died in 1627, Shah Jahan emerged victorious in the ensuing war of succession to the Mughal throne.
 Aurangzeb and his brother were consequently reunited with Shah Jahan in Agra in 1628.
 Aurangzeb's daily allowance was fixed at 500 rupees.

 As a Mughal prince, Aurangzeb received an education covering subjects like combat, military strategy, and administration.
 His curriculum also included areas like Islamic studies, Turkic and Persian literature.
 Aurangzeb grew up fluent in the Hindustani language.
 He was also fluent in his ancestral language of Chagatai Turkic, but similar to his predecessors, he preferred to use Persian.
 He had mastered the Quran and the hadith.

 A painting c.
 1635 from the Padshahnama depicts Prince Aurangzeb facing a maddened war elephant named Sudhakar, Royal Collection.

 On 28 May 1633, a war elephant stampeded through the Mughal imperial encampment.
 Aurangzeb rode against the elephant and threw his spear at its head.
 He was unhorsed but escaped death.
 For his courage, Aurangzeb's father conferred on him the title of Bahadur (brave) and presented him with gifts.
 When chided for his recklessness, Aurangzeb replied:

 If the fight had ended fatally for me it would not have been a matter of shame.
 Death drops the curtain even on emperors; it is no dishonor.
 The shame lay in what my brothers did!

 Historians have interpreted this as an unjust taunt with cowardice against his brothers.
 Shuja had also faced the elephant and wounded it with his spear.
 Dara had been too far away to come to their assistance.

 Three days later Aurangzeb turned fifteen.
-Shah Jahan weighed him and presented him 5,000 Mohars, the elephant Sudhakar, along with other presents worth Rs.
-200,000.
+Shah Jahan weighed him and presented him 5,000 mohars, the elephant named Sudhakar, along with other presents worth 200,000 rupees.
 His bravery against the elephant was documented in Persian and Urdu verses.